 As a general rule, offset mortgages are best suited to people who are higher rate taxpayers, are self-employed, have large amounts in savings, or receive much of their income in lump sums.

 The higher the credit balance in your current or savings account, the lower your debt, as the credit offsets the debt and you only pay interest on the difference.

-For example, you have a £200,000 mortgage and £50,000 in savings.
-With an offset mortgage, your £50,000 linked savings reduce your mortgage by the same amount, meaning your debt goes down to £150,000 (£200,000 less £50,000).
-As your monthly payments are usually worked out on the whole of your debt (£200,000), you’ll basically be paying less interest and overpaying your mortgage, meaning you could pay it off sooner.
+Say, for example, you have a £200,000 mortgage and £50,000 in savings.
+With an offset mortgage, your £50,000 linked savings will be used to reduce your mortgage by the same amount, meaning the amount you owe is counted as £150,000.
+As your monthly payments are usually worked out on the whole of your debt (£200,000), you’ll basically be paying less interest and overpaying on your mortgage, meaning you can pay it off sooner and more cheaply.

 However, with an offset mortgage, because your savings reduce your overall mortgage debt and therefore your interest, your repayments cut into the loan and help shorten the mortgage term – exactly what penalty-free mortgage overpayments would do.

 As we’ve already said, offset mortgages aren’t for everyone.

 If you’re a basic taxpayer with a regular salary and limited savings, a traditional repayment mortgage could be a better fit for you.

 Conversely, if you’re a higher rate taxpayer and/or have substantial savings (on top of your deposit) that you don’t need immediate access to but might do in the future, an offset mortgage could work well for you.

 One of the biggest advantages of an offset mortgage is that, if you do need access to your offset savings in the future, you’ll be able to withdraw them without charge or having to arrange a new loan.